JakubZojdzik/DigitRecognitionAI/README.md

 ## Dataset

 The MNIST dataset is used for training and testing the digit recognition model.
 It can be downloaded from http://yann.lecun.com/exdb/mnist.
-In order to create some more training data, `Reader` moves images by 1 in different directions and save them as different images.
+In order to create some more training data, `Reader` moves images by 1 pixel in different directions and save them as different inputs.

 ## Results